yachty66/MaxBook/home.md

 - Date started
 - Description

+### Clibboard history
+- 29.08.2022
+- Python script which displays the last 10 clibboard results

 ### Max's Book
 - 29.08.2022
 - Personal hompage in one markdown file in a book format.
 Serves as project overview.
 The theory is that probabilities to finish a project increase if the project is written down.